emchin/Template_Detection/README.md

-# Tinovation-Python-Code
+# Tinovation Python Code
-Some useful Python programs created in Tinovation
+Here are some useful Python programs created in Tinovation!